GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > **Warning**
 > It's recommended to solder the LEDs in at 220º, since they're pretty sensitive to heat.
 Personally I had a hard time keeping it below 270º.
 So my advice would be to solder the first pad on every LED, while trying to be really quick.
 Then solder the second pad on every LED, starting with the first LED.
 This way they can cool down in the meantime.

+Make sure the solder always builds a strong connection between the pad on the LED and the pad on the PCB.\
+**IMAGE**

 The advantage of soldering in the Microcontroller first is that you can occasionally check if all the LEDs work before continuing.
 This graphic shows in which order the LEDs are chained together.

 ![KLOR LED order](/docs/images/KLOR_LEDorder.png)